sike25/unireps.github.io/_posts/2025-02-06-do-sparse-autoencoders-saes-transfer-across-base-and-finetuned-language-models.md

 </div>

 *However, we realized* that it's easy to be misled by the mean logits similarity score.
 What it's really saying is that our unembedding matrix (which is multiplied by the feature direction to get the logits similarity) hasn't changed that much after finetuning (with a Frobenius norm ratio equal to 1.117 as we checked for our Gemma finetune).
 So *if the feature has still the same direction, we can indeed say that the "direct feature effect" hasn't changed in the finetuned model, but **we never checked this premise!* All we know is that there exist ~10% of features which have reasonably high activation similarity scores with the features from the base model. *The key point is that the latter is a statement about the feature's encoder direction* (one that is used to project onto to get the feature's activation, [explained by Neel Nanda here](https://www.lesswrong.com/posts/fKuugaxt2XLTkASkk/open-source-replication-and-commentary-on-anthropic-s)<d-cite key="Nanda_2023"></d-cite>), *not the decoder one -* which is what we mean when we talk about *feature directions.
-So it could be the case that the feature is still there but changed its direction* as discussed in [this comment,](https://www.lesswrong.com/posts/bsXPTiAhhwt5nwBW3/do-sparse-autoencoders-saes-transfer-across-base-and?commentId=pJHfoZ2GLD8neS57g)<d-cite key="sae_finetuning"><d-cite> it could also be that some features change their directions and the others don't - it's impossible to tell when the reconstruction score (e.g. variance explained) is as poor as in the Gemma-2b case.
+So it could be the case that the feature is still there but changed its direction* as discussed in [this comment,](https://www.lesswrong.com/posts/bsXPTiAhhwt5nwBW3/do-sparse-autoencoders-saes-transfer-across-base-and?commentId=pJHfoZ2GLD8neS57g)<d-cite key="sae_finetuning"></d-cite> it could also be that some features change their directions and the others don't - it's impossible to tell when the reconstruction score (e.g. variance explained) is as poor as in the Gemma-2b case.